Aug 13, 2018

 The Source of Ideas

+Where does that idea come from?
+It is a question that doesn’t get asked often enough.
+Someone proclaims something and it sounds right, they even have reasoning that feels compelling, but where did that idea originate?
 Ideas are essential and powerful; with them, one may create order or chaos.
 Today, we are surrounded with peddlers of ideas and there are many who stand ready to instantly adopt whatever feels right at the moment.
 These words of Isaiah are wise: